Griefed/ServerPackCreator/serverpackcreator-gui/src/main/resources/de/griefed/resources/gui/themes/README.txt

 the changes to take effect.

 Request for theme creations will be ignored.
 Please be aware that I implemented this feature so YOU can create themes.
-Not in order for ME to create themes for YOU. :D
+Not in order for ME to create themes FOR you. :D

 Happy theming!